johnnyam8/areeba_customer_management/README.md

 # Areeba Phone Customer Management Microservice

-A Java Spring Boot microservice that manage crud operations for the customers
+A Java Spring Boot microservice that manage crud operations that are related to customers.

 ## Features